stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 4. Create your EKS Cluster
 You can now create your EKS cluster using the details and info from the VPC created in step 1 and 2

-5. Configure kkubectl for EKS
+5. Configure kubectl for EKS
 Using the `update-kubeconfig` command via the AWS CLI you need to create a kubeconfig file for your EKS cluster

 6. Provision and configure Worker Nodes